 The Accessibility for Ontarians with Disabilities Act (AODA) is a set of laws that go about making the province more accessible.
 The goal is to make the government, non-profits and private sector businesses accessible to the 15.5% of Ontarians with disabilities.
-The law was passed in 2005, it has many goals and timelines but the main objective is to make the entire province accessible by 2025.
+The law passed in 2005, it has many goals and timelines, but the primary objective is to make the entire province accessible by 2025.
 Although the laws cover various types of accessibility, for this article we will focus on the online requirements.

 Why It Matters?

 These requirements are necessary because they will help make Ontario more accessible to everyone.
 They also help enforce a higher standard of web accessibility and standard compliant web pages.
 Creating accessible websites isn’t hard, it is a matter of building them correctly.
 For these reasons, the AODA is enforcing a higher standard of quality.

 These rules are also necessary because they mean that businesses are required to ensure that their websites are accessible.
 More importantly, by not being accessible, you are preventing part of the market from using your site and excluding potential clients.
 Unfortunately sometimes doing the right thing isn’t enough, so these laws introduce some additional risks to organizations.
 If these requirements aren’t satisfied, there is the potential for government penalties or the possibility of being sued.

 The Accessibility for Ontarians with Disabilities Act is working to make Ontario a more accessible place, which is essential for everyone.
 Regrettably, these laws will also cost business additional money to implement.
 Luckily, by hiring a web accessibility consultant for your next web project, you can ensure your web properties are up to standards before they go online.
 A consultant will help you avoid risks in the future and help you save money by not having to hire extra employees.